Hui-Sze/sales-powerbi-report/README.md

 2. Determine which state has the highest sales.
 3. Determine the top 5 and bottom 5 products by sales thoughout the years.
 4. Build a KPI Banner that shows YTD related information including sales, profit, quantity sold and profit margin.
+5. Determine sales and profit performances by product category and sub-category.

 ## Dashboard Preview
 ![vg](https://github.com/clifford96/power-bi-vganalysis/assets/51234378/412f8d5c-1a95-473e-bc7f-a8926b24dcb3)